katas94/WorldSpace_UIToolkit_XR/README.md

 # Documentation

+The project is currently made with Unity 2021.2.13f1

 ## *XRInteractionExample* scene
 This scene just contains an example of how to setup the *XR Interaction Toolkit* package with a traditional worldspace canvas.